Agency for Defense Technology

-The Agency for Defense Policy and Technology Development (Badan Pengembangan Kebijakan dan Teknologi Pertahanan, BPKTP) is an agency subordinate to the Indonesian Ministry of Defense.
+The Agency for Defense Technology (Badan Teknologi Pertahanan, Batekhan) is an agency subordinate to the Indonesian Ministry of Defense.
 The agency tasked to perform research and development in defense and military affairs.

 The agency can be considered as military counterpart of the National Research and Innovation Agency (Badan Riset dan Inovasi Nasional, BRIN).

 History

 1967-1983

 On 24 August 1967, Suharto signed Presidential Decision No. 132/1967 (On Changes in Organization Fundamentals and Procedures in Field of Defense and Security).
 The decision reorganized the Republic of Indonesia Armed Forces.
 It was decided to form a military research institute within the Armed Forces, Defense and Security Research and Development Institute (Lembaga Penelitian and Pengembangan Pertahanan dan Keamanan, Lalitbanghankam).
 Lalitbanghankam was placed under the Armed Forces HQ.
 However, due to communication and command issues at that time due to Armed Forces and Department of Defense and Security were not integrated, Suharto later signed Presidential Decision No. 79/1969 on 4 October 1969, which amend the previous decision.
 The new decision combined the Department of Defense and Security with Armed Forces by stating that Armed Forces is organic part of Department of Defense and Security and core of National Defense and Security System formulated by Suharto.
 As result, Lalitbanghankam effectively integrated to Department of Defense and Security and become Research and Development Center (Pusat Penelitian dan Pengembangan, Puslitbang) under the Department of Defense and Security.
 On 18 February 1974, the Puslitbang become Research and Development Center for Defense and Security (Pusat Penelitian dan Pengembangan Pertahanan dan Keamanan, Puslitbang Hankam).

 By passage of the Law No. 20/1982 (On State Defense and Security Fundamentals), the law reformed Department of Defense and Security/Republic of Indonesia Armed Forces by liquidating and reorganizing organization of the institution.
 Puslitbang Hankam was reorganized by the law.
 On 5 October 1983, Puslitbang Hankam fused with elements from Bureau of Data Collection and Processing (Biro Pengumpulan dan Pengolahan Data, Biro Pullahta) of Department of Defense and Security General Secretariat into a new agency, Agency for Industrial and Technology Research and Development of Department of Defense and Security (Badan Penelitian dan Pengembangan Industri dan Teknologi Departemen Pertahanan dan Keamanan, BPPIT Dephankam).
 BPPIT Dephankam was placed under Department of Defense and Security.